MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/uwp/offline.md

    Ensure you add relevant imports using Alt+Enter.

-2. Update the `InitializeAsync()` method to define the offline version of the table :
+2. Update the `InitializeAsync()` method to define the offline version of the table:

     ``` csharp
     private async Task InitializeAsync()